Keeping Your Arteries Young

 To check how peoples' arteries were aging at the start of the study, the scientists looked at blood pressure and pulse wave velocity, which is a marker of artery stiffness.
 People were considered to have healthy vascular aging if they didn’t have hypertension and had a pulse wave velocity of a 20–30 year old (less than 7.6 meters per second).

 "If the pulse wave velocity is fast, that means you have stiff arteries," Niiranen says.
 "If the pulse wave travels slowly (because the artery absorbs part of the pulse wave), that means you have soft, elastic arteries."
-Stiff arteries from plaque buildup and calcification are associated with increased risk of high blood pressure, stroke and heart attack.
+Hardening of the arteries from plaque buildup and calcification are associated with increased risk of high blood pressure, stroke and heart attack.

 "For the most part, stiff arteries didn’t seem to be associated with genetics," Niiranen says.
 "Instead, maintaining healthy blood vessels was mainly associated with having very healthy lifestyles."
 Being female was associated with healthier vascular aging, too.